ververica/vvctl/README.md

 If the authentication stored is not valid, the tool will ask for the credentials when executing any command if they are not setup in as environment variables.

-You can always authenticate directly using the command `vvctl login` using your credentials or API token.
+You can always authenticate directly using the command `vvctl login` with your credentials or API token.

 ### Output formats